ipfs/community/js-project-guidelines.md

 #### d) Release

-This is actually quite simple, we have a [gulp](http://gulpjs.com/) task that runs everything needed for a release so we don't miss anything of the above mentioned things.
-It will:
+Releasing a new version entails

 1. Run linting
-2. Run the tests
+2. Run all tests
-3. Build all versions
+3. Build all three different versions
 4. Bump the version in package.json
 5. Commit the version bump
 6. Create a git tag
-7. Push this to github
+7. Push to github
 8. Publish to npm

 ### Day to day operations...